yablochko8/color-finder-semantic-search/COOKBOOK.md

 2. Login to Supabase CLI: `npx supabase login`
 3. Follow the login flow in your browser
 4. Generate TypeScript types: `npx supabase gen types typescript --project-id abcdefghijklmnopqrst > types/supabase.ts`

-5. Save that script as a comment in your .env file, you will use it a ton!
+Save that script as a comment in your .env file, you will use it a ton!

 ## Step 6 - Define what DB-ready data looks like

-Our `types/supabase.ts` file makes it nice and clear what shape our data needs to be in, so let's get the data ready.
-For example that's how we know the vector must be passed in as a string, which would not be otherwise obvious.
+Our `types/supabase.ts` file makes it nice and clear what shape our data needs to be in, so let's write a function that can write a row of data into our database, and use that to clearly define the state we need to get our data into.
+For example this approach lets us learn that the vector must be passed in as a string, which would not be otherwise obvious.

-Bear in mind:

-- the vector must be passed in as a string
-- we want to respect the uniqueness of the name, so we should do an upsert rather than insert

 So our target state is: